wghglory/react-fundament/chapter14/readme.md

 **The good things above**:

 1. each component can have its own scss files
-1. bootstrap core styles are overrided by our custom css
+1. bootstrap core styles are override by our custom css
 1. component's bootstrap scss won't conflicts with our custom css, although they load later than custom css

 ## Remove duplicate css